Computation of the taut, the veering and the Teichm\"uller polynomials: Transverse taut veering triangulations

 \subsection{Transverse taut triangulations}

-An ideal tetrahedron $t$ is \emph{transverse taut} if each of its faces is assigned a coorientation so that two faces are pointing inwards and two are pointing outwards the tetrahedron \cite[Definition 1.2]{veer_strict-angles}.
-We call the pair of faces whose coorientations point outwards the \emph{top faces} of~$t$ and the pair of faces whose coorientations point inwards the \emph{bottom faces} of $t$.
+An ideal tetrahedron $t$ is \emph{transverse taut} if each of its faces is cooriented so that the coorientation on two of the faces of $t$ points into $t$ and on the remaining two faces it points out $t$ \cite[Definition 1.2]{veer_strict-angles}.
+We call the pair of faces whose coorientations point out of $t$ the \emph{top faces} of~$t$ and the pair of faces whose coorientations point into $t$ the \emph{bottom faces} of $t$.
 We also say that $t$ is \emph{immediately below} its top faces and \emph{immediately above} its bottom faces.

-We draw a transverse taut tetrahedron as a quadrilateral with two diagonals --- one on top of the other, see Figure~\ref{fig:veering_tetra}.
-The \emph{top diagonal} is the common edge of the two top faces of $t$ and the \emph{bottom diagonal} is the common edge of the two bottom faces of $t$.
+We draw a transverse taut tetrahedron as a quadrilateral with two diagonals --- one on top of the other; see Figure~\ref{fig:veering_tetra}.
+The \emph{top diagonal} is the common edge of the two top faces of $t$ and the \emph{bottom diagonal} is the common edge of the two bottom faces of~$t$.
 The remaining four edges of a transverse taut tetrahedron are called its \emph{equatorial edges}.
 This way of presenting a transverse taut tetrahedron $t$ naturally endows it with an abstract assignment of angles from $\lbrace 0, \pi\rbrace$ to its edges.
 Angle $\pi$ is assigned to both diagonal edges of $t$ and angle 0 is assigned to all its equatorial edges.
 Such an assignment of angles is called a \emph{taut structure} on $t$ \cite[Definition~1.1]{veer_strict-angles}.

-A triangulation $\mathcal{T}=(T, F, E)$ is \emph{transverse taut} if \begin{itemize} \item every ideal triangle $f \in F $ is assigned a coorientation so that every ideal tetrahedron $t \in T$ is transverse taut, \item for every edge $e \in E$ the sum of angles of the underlying taut structure of $\mathcal{T}$, over all embeddings of $e$ into tetrahedra, equals $2\pi$ \cite[Definition 1.2]{veer_strict-angles}. \end{itemize} This implies that triangles attached to an edge $e$ are grouped into two \emph{sides}, separated by a pair of $\pi$ angles at $e$.
-See Figure \ref{fig:branch_eqn}.
+A triangulation $\mathcal{T}=(T, F, E)$ is \emph{transverse taut} if \begin{itemize} \item every ideal triangle $f \in F $ is assigned a coorientation so that every ideal tetrahedron $t \in T$ is transverse taut, \item for every edge $e \in E$ the sum of angles of the underlying taut structure of $\mathcal{T}$, over all embeddings of $e$ into tetrahedra, equals $2\pi$ \cite[Definition 1.2]{veer_strict-angles}. \end{itemize} This implies that triangles attached to an edge $e$ are grouped into two \emph{sides}, separated by a pair of $\pi$ angles at $e$; see Figure \ref{fig:branch_eqn}.
 We distinguish a pair of the \emph{lowermost} and a pair of the \emph{uppermost} (relative to the coorientation) triangles attached to $e$.
-In Figure \ref{fig:branch_eqn} triangles $f_1, f_1'$ are the lowermost and triangles $f_3, f_2'$ are the uppermost.
+In Figure~\ref{fig:branch_eqn} triangles $f_1, f_1'$ are the lowermost and triangles $f_3, f_2'$ are the uppermost.